bentrombley/datafox-eng-blog/README.md

     title:  "My Blog Post Title"
     date:   2017-01-08
     categories: css
+    uuid: aa97bb06-6a2f-4759-9dce-2a26666a50ff
     ---

+Make sure to generate a new UUID each time.
+The `uuid` field is necessary to provide a unique ID to each post for our Disqus threads.

 Add any images to the `img` directory and reference like this in your post: